 Haemoglobin concentration

 Decrease in haemoglobin concentrations has been associated with endothelin receptor antagonists (ERAs) including macitentan (see section 4.8).
-In placebo-controlled studies, macitentan-related decreases in haemoglobin concentration were not progressive, stabilised after the first 4–12 weeks of treatment and remained stable during chronic treatment.
+In placebo-controlled studies, macitentan-related decreases in haemoglobin concentration were not progressive, stabilised after the first 4 to 12 weeks of treatment and remained stable during chronic treatment.
 Cases of anaemia requiring blood cell transfusion have been reported with macitentan and other ERAs.
 Initiation of Opsumit is not recommended in patients with severe anaemia.
 It is recommended that haemoglobin concentrations be measured prior to initiation of treatment and tests repeated during treatment as clinically indicated.

 Pulmonary veno-occlusive disease